Making sense of menopause, together.

 • Complications from chronic conditions

 Pregnancy complications are more likely during perimenopause for a couple of reasons.
 First, if you’re older, you’re more likely to have health conditions such as diabetes and high blood pressure that can make pregnancy riskier.
-Egg quality also declines with age, which can affect the baby and increase the risk of:

 • Low birth weight